Kismuz/btgym/README.md

 - no 'skip-frames' implementation within environment;
 - env.get_stat() method is returning strategy analyzers results only.
 No observers yet.
 - no plotting features, except if using pycharm integration observer.
 Not sure if it is suited for intraday strategies.
-- making new environment kills all processes using specified network port.
-Watch out your jupyter kernels.
+- ~~making new environment kills all processes using specified network port.
+Watch out your jupyter kernels.~~ Fixed
 ****
 #### Installation
 - Btgym requires:  `gym`, `backtrader`, `pandas`, `numpy`, `pyzmq`.